marge76/aws-dev-env/terraform/README.md

 ## Building an environment

-1. In order to create a new environment, you must first change your working directory to where both cedc_terraform.tf and vars.tf files are located.
+1. In order to create a new environment, you must first change your working directory to where both <<team-name>>_terraform.tf and vars.tf files are located.

 2. Apply the changes to the vars.tf files.
 Ensure all fields are filled in, else Terraform will throw errors or may build the environment incorrectly.